How much money can I borrow for a home loan?

 Discussing money is an important step when planning to move in with a partner.
-Money can be a cause of stress and disagreement for many people so it’s important you and your partner are upfront and proactive when it comes to money discussions.
 While moving in with a partner is exciting and little bit romantic, it’s still important to cover off on the ‘business’ end of things – that way you are both on the same page should you need to make a financial decision together.
-We’ve put together a list of things to discuss together before you move in.
+Money can be a cause of stress and disagreement so it can help to be proactive and talk about money before you move in together.
+We’ve put together a list of things to discuss.

 Sharing your financial history with your partner could help to prevent surprises down the track, and will also help you to understand why your partner shares a certain stance when it comes to saving, spending and borrowing money.
 Consider discussing things such as debts, spending habits and pitfalls.